-Indeed, with every passing day, the United States government borrows yet another leaf from Nazi Germany's playbook: Secret police.
+With every passing day, the United States government borrows yet another leaf from Nazi Germany's playbook: Secret police.
 Secret courts.
 Secret government agencies.
 Surveillance.
 Censorship.
 Intimidation.
 Harassment.
 Torture.
 Brutality.
 Widespread corruption.
 Entrapment.
 Indoctrination.
 Indefinite detention.

 These are not tactics used by constitutional republics, where the rule of law and the rights of the citizenry reign supreme.
-Rather, they are the hallmarks of authoritarian regimes, where the only law that counts comes in the form of heavy-handed, unilateral dictates from a supreme ruler who uses a secret police to control the populace.
+Rather, they are the hallmarks of authoritarian regimes, where secret police control the populace through intimidation, fear and official lawlessness on the part of government agents.